 This is why there are so many discard recipes for other bakes like pancakes, biscuits, and English muffins, which don’t need as much aggressive leavening as artisan bread.

-Ideally, though, you go through this process on a weekly basis, feeding/refreshing and then immediately using your starter to keep it at a manageable size.
+If you go through this process on a weekly basis, feeding/refreshing and then immediately using your starter to keep it at a manageable size, your starter should remain healthy with only one feeding a week.
 We rarely buy bread nowadays, and I bake a new loaf every week for toast, sandwiches, and snacking.

 The only time I discard starter is if I have not used it for a very long time, and if it does not double in size after a feeding.